An effective, efficient, well tolerated trauma treatment

-- Monday - Thursday, September 18-21 plus 2 half-days of web-based Group Consultation sessions at your convenience.
+- Spring 2018.
+Monday - Thursday, April 9-12 plus 2 half-days of web-based Group Consultation sessions at your convenience.
 All days are 9:00-5:00 unless otherwise specified.
 Co-sponsored by R. Cassidy Seminars.
 Instructor: Ricky Greenwald, PsyD. or other faculty, Northampton, MA.
 Adult + Child Focus.